DerFox4/Huffman-Coding/README.md

 ### How to start this project

 If you want to use this project you first have to clone this repository.
-After cloning this repository you could start the Huffman-Codding with the command `elm reactor` in your terminal.
+Afterwards you can start the Huffman-Codding if you write the command `elm reactor` in your terminal.
+Last you have to open a browser and visit `localhost:8000`.

 ### Description